Diplomat Kurt Volker Caught Up In Whirlwind Of Impeachment Inquiry

 According to a whistleblower complaint filed last month about an interaction President Trump had with the leader of Ukraine, Volker visited Ukraine's capital of Kyiv a day after the July call between Trump and Ukrainian President Volodymyr Zelenskiy.

 Volker "provided advice to the Ukrainian leadership about how to 'navigate' " Trump's demands, according to the complaint.
-The as-yet unidentified whistleblower, citing multiple officials, claimed that Trump urged Zelenskiy to investigate former Vice President Joe Biden and his son Hunter.
+The as-yet unidentified whistleblower, citing multiple officials, claimed that Trump urged Zelenskiy to investigate Joe Biden and his son Hunter.

 The complaint is now central to the impeachment inquiry announced by House Speaker Nancy Pelosi, D-Calif., on Sept.
 24.